-Regular full-time employees who lose a member of the family in death may be granted a leave with pay up to one week according to distances and circumstances.
-Family members include husband, wife, child, father, mother, brother, sister, father-in-law, mother-in-law, brother-in-law, sister-in-law, daughter-in-law, son-in-law, grandparents of the Employee, and grandchildren.
-Request for bereavement leave is made through the Department Director who will notify ADCOM immediately.
-No allowance for travel expense is granted.
+Regular full-time employees who lose a family member in death may be granted a leave with pay up to one week according to distances and circumstances.
+Part-time benefited employees may receive a pro-rated number of days.
+Family members include spouse, child, parent, sibling, immediate family in-laws, grandparents of the Employee, and grandchildren.